-- Advance our understanding of the biology of stem or progenitor cells1 (collectively, "stem cells") that is relevant to human biology and disease; or - Advance the application of genetic research2 that is relevant to human biology and disease and pertains to stem cells and regenerative medicine3; or - Advance the development or use of human stem cells as tools for biomedical innovation; or - Lead to the greater applicability of regenerative medicine discoveries to communities representing the full spectrum of diversity.
+- Advance our understanding of the biology of stem or progenitor cells1 (collectively, "stem cells") that is relevant to human biology and disease; or - Advance the application of genetic research2 that is relevant to human biology and disease and pertains to stem cells or regenerative medicine3; or - Advance the development or use of human stem cells as tools for biomedical innovation; or - Lead to the greater applicability of regenerative medicine discoveries to communities representing the full spectrum of diversity.

 As part of implementing the new Strategic Plan, CIRM is in the process of developing concepts for focused research consortia that are designed to accelerate stem cell and gene therapy research through coordinated and collaborative efforts.
-While CIRM intends to issue this Program Announcement for Foundation Awards to broadly re-initiate funding of basic stem cell science and genetic research, future DISC0 Program Announcements will be adjusted to align with collaborative infrastructure needs.
+While this Program Announcement for Foundation Awards broadly re-initiates CIRM funding of basic stem cell science and genetic research, future DISC0 Program Announcements will be adjusted to align with collaborative infrastructure needs.